changetocoding/Web-Development-Course/Week Seven/README.md

 Once we added our file we can commit it using git commit

 # Uploading to a Repository using Git
+To upload to a repository using Git we need to do the following

+First add our github repository along with a remote name to Git so we can push any changes made to Github, We can do this using

+git remote add origin repository link here

+or git remote add repository link here

+Example:

+git remote add origin git remote add origin https://github.com/emarkexe2001/Uploading-to-GitHub-using-Git.git

+Once we have done that to push our commit to GitHub we need to use git push - But first always do a pull to make sure that make sure their are no changes in the branch before you push your commit

+git push -u origin main

 # Uploading to a Repository using Visual Code Studio

+To upload to a Repository in Visual Studio Code, Navigate to Source Control (The third option on the Sidebar).
+Stage any changes made if you made a change to a file, add a commit message to the change you made.
+Copy the repo link and use git remote add on the terminal to add it to VS Code.
+Press the tick button to commit your change.
+Press the ... button and push using the push button.